shodutta92/SimuTix/README.md

-#IEOR 131 SigmaWeb
+#SigmaWeb IEOR 131

 ##What is this?
-SigmaWeb is a simple framework for easily and quickly creating web interfaces for the Sigma simulation software.
+> SigmaWeb is a simple framework for easily and quickly creating web interfaces for the Sigma simulation software.
-It is built as a self-contained package which requires only a default python installation to run.
+> It is built as a self-contained package which requires only a default python installation to run.
-SigmaWeb was built for use in IEOR 131: Discrete Event Simulation, taught at U.C.
+> SigmaWeb was built for use in IEOR 131: Discrete Event Simulation, taught at U.C.
 Berkeley.

 ##Preparation
 - In order to use SigmaWeb, you must first prepare your sigma model to be compatible.